-XSL style sheets are themselves XML documents containing special XSL elements intermingled with elements from the output XML document.
-XSL processors handle the special elements, which contain both control instructions and data-expansion instructions, and pass through the output elements without interpretation.
+XSL style sheets are themselves XML documents with special XSL elements intermingled with elements from the output XML document.
+XSL processors handle the special elements, which contain both control instructions and data expansion instructions, and pass the output elements through without interpretation.
 The second metric, XSL element count, gives an indication of the amount of parameterization of the output document, and hence the complexity of the template.
-The numbers for XSL element counts are shown in the third column of tables 1 and 2.

-The third metric, XPath parent queries, is another way to measure the complexity of the XSL template.
+The third metric, XPath parent queries, is an additional way to measure the complexity of the XSL template.
 XPath is a language for querying paths in an XML document.
 XPath expressions are used extensively in XSL documents for matching templates against parts of the input document, and for selecting parts of the input document to which templates should be applied.
 Since input documents to an XSL transform are always XML documents, they are inherently hierarchical.
 In the simplest case the output document has the same hierarchical decomposition as the input document, which means that the transformation can proceed in a top-down fashion.
 As the output document structure diverges from the input document structure, XPath queries that move up the hierarchy are needed.
 We refer to these as XPath parent queries.
 They begin with the XPath parent axis shortcut "..".
 We use a count of these XPath parent queries to represent the level of structural difference between the input and output documents.
-Keep in mind that when generating Java source code, MODEST employs a two-stage transformation process in an effort to reduce the complexity of artifact templates. principally by removing the need for extensive XPath parent queries.
+Keep in mind that when generating Java source code, MODEST employs a two-stage transformation process in an effort to reduce the complexity of artifact templates, principally by removing the need for extensive XPath parent queries.